Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 Again, I never wanted to talk about politics, sir.

-I wish I wish I didn't have to think about this stuff.
+I wish I didn't have to think about this stuff.

-It just it broke me yesterday.
+It just, it broke me yesterday.

-And I said, What what what video?
+And I said, what video?

-Yeah, of course I've seen it.
+Of course I've seen it.

-And he goes, No, no, no.
+And he goes, no, no, no.

 Charlie Kirk just got shot.

-And I was like, What what are you talking about?
+And I was like, what, what are you talking about?

 There's no way he survived it.